DES MOINES — The Iowa Democratic Party just left the rest of the country hanging.

 The state party called an emergency meeting with the campaigns to explain what was happening, and in the words of one local Democratic insider, “figure out a way to unfuck the situation.”
 But they did not give the presidential campaigns themselves any indication of when those results will be reported.
 A representative for the DNC did not respond to VICE News’ request for additional comment.

 The introduction of a new app to report results from roughly 1,700 caucus sites across the state raised questions of additional technical difficulties or a potential security breach.
-Some of those fears may have been borne out.
+Some of those fears may have borne out.

 Mark Gitenstein, a supporter of former Vice President Joe Biden who served as a caucus chairman in Dallas Center, told VICE News as he was leaving Biden’s afterparty that he ran into trouble.